tmgallage/Laurel_MIUI/README.md

 # Laurel MIUI

 This is the public release of MI A3 MIUI builder script developed by tmgallage (BITNET).
 This script can use to port MI CC9e Xiaomi.eu & MIUI China firmwares to Mi A3.
 Anyone can freely use this and develop this.
-Please be kind enough to give proper credit.
+Please be kind enough to give proper credit to tmgallage (BITNET).

 ## Important Directories